AndersDeath/diary2/000-current.md

 # 19 July - Wednesday - Yerevan - 293 day of immigration

 I started working on portfolio today.
 I need to do it because I want to get a visa to Germany.
 I basically just need it.
 Actually I was coding for whole day.
+I also remember yesterdays conversations with HR's that were honest to me